rajivwick/BankwestPDFtoCSV/README.md

     python app.py
     ```
 2. Open your web browser and navigate to `http://localhost:5000`.
+3. Save the PDF files in a folder inside the main BankwestPDFtoCSV directory.
-3. Enter the directories for the PDF and CSV files, and the desired name of the CSV file.
+4. Enter the directories for the PDF and CSV files, and the desired name of the CSV file.
-4. Optionally, modify the list of strings to ignore during processing if there are items within the statement you would like avoid being added to the CSV.
+5. Optionally, modify the list of strings to ignore during processing if there are items within the statement you would like avoid being added to the CSV.
-5. Click `Convert` to start the conversion process.
+6. Click `Convert` to start the conversion process.

 ## Contributing